malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ### A practical approach
 A simple implementation will be to randomly sample a few possible goal states, run value analysis over each, and pick the goal state with the highest value.
 This has the advantage of being simple to implement, and provides some stochastic variation that avoids the controller repeatedly picking the exact same goal states.

+For the sake of simplicity, we will ignore the objective states for now.

-The sampled possible goal states will need to include:
+The sampled possible goal states will include:
 * the current goal, and
 * items from the set of past observed states, and
 * a random sample from a model of the state space (to generate previously unobserved states).